RiiShin/RiiShin.github.io/_pages/about.md

   - /about.html
 ---

 My name is Lixin Xiu.
-I'm currently a first-year doctoral student at Graduate School of Information Science and Technology, the University of Tokyo, and supervised by Prof. Hideki Nakayama. **I'm actively finding some research-related intership positions** so if you are interested in me, feel free to contact me!
+I'm currently a first-year doctoral student at Graduate School of Information Science and Technology, the University of Tokyo, and supervised by Prof. Hideki Nakayama. **I'm actively finding some research-related internship positions** so if you are interested in me, feel free to contact me!

 My research topics lie at retrieval techniques (mainly in text-level), semantic representation, and retrieval-augmented generation (RAG).
 I previously focused on using information-theoretic methods to analyze generative document retrieval quantitively, while my next direction could be related to multimodal applications and retrieval-augmented generation.

 Research Interests
 ======
 * Retrieval Techniques
-* Retrieval-Augmented Generation
+* Generative Models
 * Large Language Models
 * Multimodality
 * Data Mining